Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Results: formation of gaseous and stellar bars

 \subsection{Gaseous and stellar velocity dispersions}

 In Fig.~\ref{f:disp_evol}, we present the vertical kinematic dispersions $\sigma_z$ for all 5 gas-rich disk models measured through the simulated disks (averaged in azimuth) as a function of radius and time.
 Once again, the radial traces are shown at different times, with blue corresponding to early times, and red curves depicting late times.
 The top and bottom collages correspond to the ``no halo accretion'' and ``halo accretion'' models respectively.
 The left column shows the predicted results for cold gas ($T_{\rm gas} < 10^3$ K) and, in all cases, the vertical kinematics settle down to less than $\sigma_{z,\rm gas} \approx 20$ km s$^{-1}$ from a high of twice that value within a gigayear.
 For the halo accretion models, the settling dispersion is $20-40$ km s$^{-1}$ at the highest gas fractions.
+For a baseline comparison, adopting specific mean molecular weights for the ISM comprising 74\% H, 24\% He and 2\% metals, the kinematic dispersions due to thermal motions are $0.6-0.9$ km s$^{-1}$ (\HI, H$_2$ at $T_{\rm gas}=10^2$ K), $2-3$ km s$^{-1}$ (\HI, H$_2$ at $T_{\rm gas}=10^3$ K), and $12-13$ km s$^{-1}$ (\HII\ at $T_{\rm gas}=10^4$ K).

-Interestingly, in line with the observations, the warm gas dispersions are systematically higher, and for all time.
-As already mentioned, gas dispersions measured with cool molecular lines tend to be narrower than dispersions measured with emission lines arising from warm gas, regardless of the galaxy's redshift \citep[e.g.][]{ejdet22}.
+Interestingly, in line with the observations, the simulated warm gas dispersions are systematically higher, and for all time.
+Gas dispersions measured with cool molecular lines tend to be narrower than dispersions measured with emission lines arising from warm gas, regardless of the galaxy's redshift \citep[e.g.][]{ejdet22}.
+For all gas phases, our simulated dispersions are substantially broader than the thermal values given above.

 For the ``no halo accretion'' models, the dispersions are a factor of two higher.
 The ``halo accretion'' models are systematically higher still, mostly driven by the stronger disk-halo circulation seen in all the higher $f_{\rm gas}$ models.
 Unlike the cold gas, this material is not in dynamical equilibrium.
 There are strong vertical wind flows in these models out to tens of kiloparsecs - we refer the reader to the movies on our website.
 Furthermore, the cool gas mass is typically larger than the warm gas mass, and therefore is more representative of the disk dynamics.

 In Fig.~\ref{f:disp_evol}, the unexpected result is what is seen to occur with the vertical stellar dispersions, both for pre-existing stars and stars born within the gas in columns (3) and (4).
 In particular, the young stars are rapidly and kinematically heated from an initially very cold disk to a much warmer stellar disk.
 This does not reflect the high initial gas dispersions seen in the cold gas; these have exactly the opposite trend with time.
 Furthermore, the old stars are also heated at a time when the cold gas dispersions are settling down.
 Columns (5) and (6) illlustrate how the vertical dispersion $\sigma_z$ varies as the disk potential initially declines and then climbs again.
 We provide a novel interpretation of what is going on here in a later section (Sec.~\ref{s:diskmassloss}).